minneapolisdan/ndsu-ag/pages/content-types.md

 ## Extension County Offices

 There are 53 of these currently that appear to function as “microsites” and appear under Extension in the site’s navigation.
-Content includes, basic  information, resources, staff information, and news.
+Content includes basic information, resources, staff information, and news.
 It is unclear at this point if the same approach is expected on the new site.

 Examples from current site(s): https://www.ag.ndsu.edu/extension/county-extension-offices